Namuwiki: Reception and influence

-In entertainment and politics, Namuwiki makes sporadic appearances in the scene, where sometimes you can see Korean public figures, entertainers, and politicians reading Namuwiki's criticism section of their own articles, which is like a politician spinoff of "reading mean comments".
-According to the E-daily, public figures reading, reviewing, and editing their own NamuWiki articles have been an increasing trend on Korean YouTube.
-Examples.
-In 2019, some NamuWiki users showed concern on Namuwiki's questions board (문의 게시판) over the fact that articles collectively edited by the viewers of the videos above might count as Outside interference and as a violation of NamuWiki's rules, but the act was given the greenlight by one of NamuWiki's administrators, stating that unless vandalism happens they should be treated as simple edits.
-NamuWiki has also come under pressure from various politicians and political organizations for many reasons, and various efforts were either made or theorized against NamuWiki.
-Critics of these acts argue that the blocking or taking-down of NamuWiki would be unnecessary censorship and the hindrance of freedom of speech.
+In entertainment and politics, Namuwiki makes sporadic appearances in the scene, where sometimes readers can see Korean public figures, entertainers, and politicians reading Namuwiki's criticism section of their own articles like a politician spinoff of "reading mean comments".
+According to E-daily, public figures reading, reviewing, and editing their own Namuwiki articles have been an increasing trend on Korean YouTube.
+It has also come under pressure from various politicians and political organizations, while various efforts were either made or theorized against Namuwiki.
+Critics of these acts argued that the blocking or taking-down of Namuwiki would be unnecessary censorship and the hindrance of freedom of speech.

-Due to NamuWiki's growing influence, more politicians are increasingly paying attention to their NamuWiki pages; According to the JoongAng's call with the aids of the PPP's first-term MP's office, (초선실), it is said that the PPP has separate designated assistants just for Namuwiki management.

-In March 2017, an article published by the Korean news outlet MK News detailed Namuwiki and the "humorous" writing style of its articles.
-The article attributed Namuwiki's growth to its accessibility and humor.
-However, this and its ease of editing also leads to articles with biased and unfounded opinions.
-In November 2018, Namuwiki was mentioned by Korean news outlet representative Junghwan Lee as a positive example for news outlets to follow in the context of fake news, explaining that information contributed online from repeated discussion, deletion, and adjustments ultimately creates truthful information.
+According to JoongAng Ilbos call with the aids of the PPP's first-term MP's office (초선실), it is said that the PPP has separate designated assistants just for Namuwiki management.
+In March 2017, MK News detailed Namuwiki and the "humorous" writing style of its articles.
+In November 2018, Namuwiki was mentioned by Korean news outlet representative Junghwan Lee, as a positive example for news outlets to follow in the context of fake news, explaining that information contributed online from repeated discussion, deletion, and adjustments ultimately creates truthful information.

-Media institutions, even legacy media with high awareness to the Korean public, can sometimes be seen uploading images from Namuwiki, in their own articles.
-Examples.